-How to Maximise LinkedIn for Your Professional Goals
+How to Maximise LinkedIn for Your Career or Business

 At it’s heart, LinkedIn is a rich database that is used by recruiters to find candidates and by sales people to find clients.
 It’s a professional networking platform where you can stay connected to colleagues, past and present.

 Linkedin’s also become a source of industry news for many, with Jeff Weiner, LinkedIn’s CEO, believing we are all busy professionals and so need our news curated for us (hence the algorithms based on the content we engage with and the information we provide LinkedIn via our profiles).

 Importantly, LinkedIn has well and truly entrenched its role as THE place to position your personal brand and is a critical touch point for business whether you are in the B2C (business to consumer), B2B (business to business) or the H2H (human to human) space.

 It’s my hope today to share with those who are new to LinkedIn, those who have used it for some time and for the advanced users to consider my suggestions for how you can maximise LinkedIn for your professional goals.

 LinkedIn Beginners – Take Your Online Profile Seriously